 Caffeine: A Sleep Disruptor?

 Are you burning the candle from both ends?
-Emotional, physical, mental stress, chronic illness, not sleeping well, or not following your self-care routine?
-You could be more sensitive to caffeine under these times of stress on the body.
+Emotional, physical, mental stress, chronic illness, not sleeping well, or not following your

 - Be mindful and listen into what your body is telling you.

 - If you feel worn down, coffee might be too much and exaggerate your symptoms especially when consumed closer to the late afternoon/evening times.